uikit/uikit-site/docs/pages/article.md

 ## Usage

-The article component consists of the article itself, a title and meta data.
+The Article component consists of the article itself, a title and meta data.

 | Class               | Description                                                                                                |
 |---------------------|------------------------------------------------------------------------------------------------------------|